A Parallel Linear-Constraint Active Set Method: Introduction

-Text books and papers on optimization in $\mathbb R^n$ and Hilbert spaces are now ubiquitous, \cite{bauschke2011convex, balakrishnan2012introduction, debnath2005introduction} to name a few.
-Unconstrained methods for finding optimal points are well studied for Hilbert spaces; recent examples of sequential methods include \cite{gasnikov2017convex}, and \cite{okelo2019convex}, so reliance on such a method is well founded.

-In finite dimensions, faster and more exact linear inequality convex optimization methods exist, \cite{universalyurtsever2015}, however, their method is an example of one that requires the feasible space be non empty.

-Because of the finite number of operations required to compute the projection onto an arbitrary affine space, our methods work particularly well as a projection function.
-Recent work in parallel projections was done by \cite{rutkowski}.
-Where the number of inequality constraints is $r$, they report their complexity as $O(2^{r-1} r^4)$ before parallelization, and $O(r n^4)$ after.
-Our method compares favorably with theirs when the number of constraints exceeds the number of dimensions.
+Because of the finite number of operations required to compute the projection onto an arbitrary affine space, our methods excel as a projection function.
+Recently, Rutkowski, \cite{rutkowski}, made progress with non-asymptotic parallel projections in a Hilbert space.
+Where the number of inequality constraints is $r$, we figure the complexity of their algorithm to be $O(2^{r-1} r^3)$ before parallelization, and $O(r^3)$ over $2^{r-1}$ processors.
+Our method compares favorably with theirs as a function of the number of constraints.

-The closest progenitor of the methods presented here, a simple brute force approach, can be found at \cite{NaiveProjection}.
-In this projection method, the optimal point is found over every subset of inequality-turned-equality constraints, each of those affine-subspace optimal points is then checked for membership in the polyhedron, and of those that are members, the closest one to the point being projected, is identified as the optimal point over the entire polyhedron.
-The methods presented here, besides broadening from projections to more general convex functions, uses necessary and sufficient criteria to significantly reduce the number of affine spaces that need to be searched for an optimal point, and once an affine space containing the polyhedral optimal point is found, there's no need to compare it to optimal points found over other affine spaces.

-{\it Contributions of the Paper:} Our methods have distributed complexity, where most threads are performing simple matrix operations.
-We eliminate common assumptions like the needs for non empty feasible spaces, a starting feasible point, and a non empty interior.
-Our methods have simple implementation and the recursive memoization structure together with necessary conditions, that allow for skipping many of the affine spaces, yields faster results than its forebearers with similar designs.
-All these reasons will likely lead to the common usage of our convex algorithm on systems capable of large scale multi threading and our non convex algorithm when even a small amount of multi threading is available and an accurate result is required.
+{\it Contributions of the Paper:} Our closed-form methods have distributed complexity.
+We eliminate such common assumptions as the need for nonempty feasible spaces, a starting feasible point, and a nonempty interior.
+We develop polyhedral properties to construct easy-to-check, necessary conditions that enable skipping many of the affine spaces that impede forebears.
+These methodological improvements will likely lead to the common usage of both our convex algorithm on systems capable of large scale multi-threading and our non-convex algorithm even when a small amount of multi threading is available and an accurate result is required.

-In the sequel, for some function $s$, we use $\nu(s)$ to indicate the complexity of computing $s$ on an arbitrary value in $s$'s domain.